harleyi/gwas_catalog2polygenic_risk_network/README.md

 16. copy and paste the contents to another sheet.
 17. convert P-value column to scientific notation.
 _Note: these numbers are of the format 5 x 10-6.
 One can use the text to columns trick above – copy to a new column and set "x" and not ":" as in step 11 and then repeat this for the 10-6 values using "-" as the delimiter.
 Following this, the following forumla is_
+18. Copy the new P-value column and paste it in place using "Paste Special" and select values (not formulas)
+19. Delete intervening columns.
+20. add filter to P value column by selecting "less than or equal to" and entering 5E-8
+21. select all.
+22. copy the genome-wide significant filtered variants to a new sheet.
+23.